Lunatic-Labs/DataWarehouse/README.md

 * `DATABASE_URL` - either your local or the online database url.
 Example: `DATABASE_URL='postgresql://postgres:postgres@localhost:5432/data_warehouse'`
 * `FLASK_APP` - The app name.
 Set this to `datawarehouse`
 #### Suggested
-* `FLASK_ENV` - This tells flask to either run the app in production mode or developer mode.
+* `FLASK_DEBUG` - This tells flask to either run the app in production mode or developer mode.
 You probably want developer mode.
-Either `production` or `develop`
+Either `0` for off, or `1` for on.

+## Running the app
+after completing the setup process, use command `flask run` in the console to run.